owen-it/laravel-auditing/README.md

 ```

-> Note: Traits require PHP >= 5.4

 ### Base implementation Legacy Class

-To register the chage log with Legacy class, extend the class `OwnerIt\Auditing\Auditing` in the model you want to audit.
+It is also possible to have your model extend the `OwnerIt\Auditing\Auditing` class to enable auditing.
 Example:

 ```php
 // app/Team.php